Logiqx/gps-guides/detective.md

 - The SiRF binary protocol added EPE to the list of NMEA messages for SiRFNavIII in Nov 2008.
 EHVE is one of the $PSRFEPE fields.
 - The GT-31 was released in 2009.
 It used the SiRFstar III and recorded SDOP.
 Tom Chalko also published his SDOP [paper](pdf/sirf/Speed_Dilution_of_Precision.pdf) that same year.
 - There were several activities relating to EPE for SiRFNavIII (e.g. $PSRFEPE, EHVE) and SDOP in 2008 / 2009, leading up to the GT-31.
+- The GT-31 firmware contains a reference to SiRFDrive which suggests that it knows about EHVE.
-- It seems reasonable to conclude that the GT-31 is actually recording EHVE (Estimated Horizontal Velocity Error) but calls it SDOP.
+- It is reasonable to conclude the GT-31 is actually recording EHVE but has referred to it as SDOP.

 Let's remind ourselves of some basic facts about the GW-52 and GW-60: